ChrisMBenson/ai-file-transformer/README.md

 The **VS Code AI Transformers Plugin** is a powerful extension that enables AI-powered file transformations directly within Visual Studio Code.
 This plugin provides a customisable interface for processing files using various AI models, making it easy to automate complex workflows and enhance productivity.

+This allows for saving, and maintaining of advanced prompts and templates, as well as the ability to work with files directly - instead of having to copy/paste with a chat interface.

 ## Features

-- **Multiple AI Model Support**: Choose from OpenAI, Anthropic, and Mistral AI models
+- **Multiple AI Model Support**: Choose from OpenAI or other modesl
 - **Customisable Transformers**: Create and manage transformers with:
   - Wildcard file matching
-  - Custom prompt templates with metadata support
+  - Custom prompt templates with placeholder support
   - Configurable output file naming and structure
   - Create, duplicate, edit, and delete transformers
   - Browse and import transformers from online library (planned feature)